-We intend to use our MGuardTM technology in a broad range of coronary related situations in which complex lesions are required and make it an industry standard for treatment of acute coronary syndromes.
-We believe that patients will benefit from a cost-effective alternative with a greater clinical efficacy and safety profile than other stent technologies.
+We intend to study our MGuardTM technology for use in a broad range of coronary related situations in which complex lesions are required and intend to seek to make it an industry standard for treatment of acute coronary syndromes.
+We believe that patients will benefit from a cost-effective alternative which we believe will prove to have a superior clinical efficacy and safety profile than other stent technologies.
 We believe that with our MGuardTM technology, we are well positioned to emerge as a key player in the global stent market.